Kafunta River Lodge overlooks the Luangwa River beyond a floodplain.

 One half of this structure houses a bar-lounge, with high wooden stools propped up at the bar and a fridge stocked with soft and alcoholic drinks.
 The other side is where meals are taken, when it is too hot (or cold!) to be outside.
 There's lots of space at the front, too, furnished with armchairs and tables, while adjacent is a small swimming pool.
 A particularly quirky feature is a natural hot tub supplied by water from a local hot spring.

-Like the main area, Kafunta’s chalets overlook the lagoon.
+Like the main area, Kafunta's ten chalets overlook the lagoon.

-- Eight standard chalets are constructed of wood, with thatched roofs and stone and wood interiors.
-Each is set on stilts about a metre off the ground, with a veranda looking across to the river.
+- Eight standard chalets are constructed of wood, with thatched roofs and interiors of stone and wood.
+Each is set on stilts about a metre off the ground.

 Activities from Kafunta River Lodge centre around 4WD game drives (day and night) and walking safaris, all led by excellent guides.
-Although the camp is about 20 minutes’ drive from the main Mfuwe Bridge, it benefits from access to the park south of Mfuwe via the Nkwali pontoon, which is just 1.5km away, and is exclusive to safari operators' vehicles.
+Although the camp is about 30 minutes’ drive from the main Mfuwe Bridge, it benefits from access to the park via the Nkwali pontoon, which is just 1.5km away.
+The pontoon is exclusive to safari operators’ vehicles, meaning you can avoid the morning rush at the main gate.

 Our viewKafunta is an affordable, friendly lodge, with dedicated staff, many of whom have been there a long time.
 The food is good, the guiding excellent and the location very attractive.
 Its recent upgrade has also smartened the main areas and rooms quite significantly.
 As a result we now consider it very good value for money.